-- (i) If a grievance has not been resolved following the preceding steps of the Grievance Procedure, the grievance shall be referred to a Joint Grievance Panel (JGP), unless one of the parties to the grievance serves notice of an intention to bypass the JGP in favour of referring the matter directly to arbitration. - (ii) In the event a party serves notice of an intention to bypass the Joint (excluding Saturdays, Sundays, and Statutory Holidays) of such notice being served. - (iii) Such Joint Grievance Panel will consist of two appointees of the Employer and two appointees of the Union.
+- (i) If a grievance has not been resolved following the preceding steps of the Grievance Procedure, the grievance shall be referred to a Joint Grievance Panel (JGP), unless one of the parties to the grievance serves notice of an intention to bypass the JGP in favour of referring the matter directly to arbitration. - (ii) In the event a party serves notice of an intention to bypass the Joint Grievance Panel, the matter may be referred to arbitration commencing with step 17.03(d) (excluding Saturdays, Sundays, and Statutory Holidays) of such notice being served. - (iii) Such Joint Grievance Panel will consist of two appointees of the Employer and two appointees of the Union.
 No person shall be appointed who has a direct personal interest in the subject matter of the grievance, and/or has had a direct personal involvement in earlier attempts to settle the grievance.
-No representative of/spokesman for the Union or for the subject Registered Employers' Organization shall be appointed. - (iv) The Joint Grievance Panel shall hold a hearing into the matter within ten days (excluding Saturdays, Sundays, and Statutory Holidays) of being appointed and shall issue their recommendation forthwith, but in any event within three days (excluding Saturdays, Sundays, and Statutory Holidays) of the date the hearing was held.
+No representative of/spokesman for the Union or for the subject Registered Employers' Organization shall be appointed. - (iv) The Joint Grievance Panel shall hold a hearing into the matter within ten days (excluding Saturdays, Sundays, and Statutory Holidays) of being appointed and shall issue their recommendation forthwith, but in any event within three

-- (v) Each of the parties shall advise the other, within five days of receipt of the recommendation (excluding Saturdays, Sundays, and Statutory Holidays), as to whether they accept or reject the recommendation. - (vi) In the event the parties to the grievance accept the recommendation of the JGP, the grievance shall accordingly be resolved, and the parties shall implement the recommendation within ten days (excluding Saturdays, Sundays, and Statutory Holidays), or in any event in accordance with such other implementation schedule as may be included in the JGP recommendations. - (vii) In the event either Party determines that it is not prepared to accept the recommendation of the JGP, either Party may then refer the matter to Arbitration within 10 days (excluding Saturdays, Sundays, and Statutory Holidays) of receipt of the JGP recommendations. - (viii) No lawyers shall be permitted to participate in the JGP proceedings. - (d) If the difference is not settled within seven (7) days, (excluding Saturdays, Sundays, and holidays) after being referred under part (c) or through the Pre-Arbitration Process above, either party may refer the difference to a Board of Arbitration for settlement, in the manner as set out below.
+- days (excluding Saturdays, Sundays, and Statutory Holidays) of the date the hearing was held. - (v) Each of the parties shall advise the other, within five days of receipt of the recommendation (excluding Saturdays, Sundays, and Statutory Holidays), as to whether they accept or reject the recommendation. - (vi) In the event the parties to the grievance accept the recommendation of the Joint Grievance Panel, the grievance shall accordingly be resolved, and the parties shall implement the recommendation within ten days (excluding Saturdays, Sundays, and Statutory Holidays), or in any event in accordance with such other implementation schedule as may be included in the Joint Grievance Panel recommendations. - (vii) In the event either Party determines that it is not prepared to accept the recommendation of the Joint Grievance Panel, either Party may then refer the matter to Arbitration within ten (10) days (excluding Saturdays, Sundays, and Statutory Holidays) of receipt of the Joint Grievance Panel recommendations. - (viii) No lawyers shall be permitted to participate in the Joint Grievance Panel proceedings. - (d) If the difference is not settled within seven (7) days, (excluding Saturdays, Sundays, and holidays) after being referred under part (c) or through the Pre-Arbitration Process above, either party may refer the difference to a Board of Arbitration for settlement, in the manner as set out below.
 The majority decision of the Board of Arbitration shall be final and binding on both parties and neither party shall resort to court action to upset the decision of the Arbitration Board.
 The Arbitration Board shall not be vested with the power to change, add to, or amend any of the terms of this Agreement.